-Living in Somerset has given me the chance to get involved with a number of specific conservation projects, mostly in partnership with the RSPB, and this in turn has led to the opportunity to speak about these in schools and at local conferences.
+Living in Somerset has given me the chance to get involved with a number of specific conservation projects, mostly in partnership with the RSPB, and this in turn has led to the opportunity to speak about birds in schools and at local conferences.

 The Common Crane

 Cranes are magnificent birds; 'medieval herons' as I heard them described recently by a fascinated onlooker.
 Once common throughout the UK, scores of places up and down the country are named after their former population of cranes.
 But cranes are large, standing up to four feet tall, and roast well; we know that the Iron Age inhabitants of Glastonbury Lake Village ate them, and we know that in 1251 King Henry III hosted a Christmas feast at which 115 cranes were served.
-King Henry was not alone in his taste for crane, and by the 17th century the crane was extinct in this country.
+King Henry was not alone in his taste for crane, and by the 17th century the crane was extinct here.
 In recent years, however, a small colony has established itself in Norfolk, and 2010 saw the start of an ambitious project to bring them back to the South West.

 The Great White Egret

 For cranes, it's been a matter of bringing back birds which we had lost; the next project has been about welcoming a species which is colonising the UK for the first time: the great white egret.
-Once killed for their magnificent bridal feathers, thought ideal for the decoration of ladies' hats, the egret family declined in numbers across Europe during the nineteenth and early twentieth centuries.
+Once killed for their magnificent bridal feathers which were sought after for the decoration of ladies' hats, the egret family declined in numbers across Europe during the nineteenth and early twentieth centuries.
 But fashions changed, protection measures were put in place, and the climate warmed.
 As a child I watched the little egret spread from its European stronghold into East Anglia and then gradually across England, and over the last twenty years it has been followed by its larger cousin the great white egret - which bred successfully for the first time here on the Somerset Levels in 2012.

-At first sight it's just white.
+At first sight the great white egret is just white.
 But the bird has many ways of making white into a statement.
-Breeding adults acquire vivid green skin around the base of their bills, and their reedy legs turn a deep and impressive red.
+Breeding adults acquire vivid green skin around the base of their bills, and their brown legs turn a deep and impressive red.
 Over its workaday plumage the bird grows a bridal gown of loose feathers which can be raised and lowered in display.
 Pairs build stick nests on rickety reed platforms, and lay four brilliant blue eggs; typically two chicks survive, and two ringers paddle carefully into the swamp in the early morning to ring them.
-All the ringed birds have fledged successfully, and have been reported from Slimbridge in Gloucestershire and Titchwell Haven in Hampshire.
-Other young birds have been seen all over the South West, and great white egrets are now regularly reported in winter all over the country, with breeding also confirmed in Norfolk.
+All the ringed birds have fledged successfully, and have been reported from as far afield as Gloucestershire, Hampshire, Kent and Warwickshire.
+Two of them have returned to make breeding attempts here on the Avalon Marshes, and birds have now nested in other parts of England too.

 A King's feast : The Bayeux tapestry

-Winter cranes by Nick Upton
+Winter cranes in Somerset by Nick Upton

 Revd Dr Alison Morgan